 Full details are in the recipe card below, but here are the basics:

-- Firstly, bake the prosciutto.
+- Bake the prosciutto.
 I like to crisp the prosciutto here because it make for easier eating (plus, who doesn’t love crispy prosciutto?).

 - Then brush your crostini bread with a little olive oil and bake until golden brown and crispy.